sirishacyd/cmpe283-assignment-1/README.md

 #### 1. For each member in your team, provide 1 paragraph detailing what parts of the lab that member  implemented / researched.
 (You may skip this question if you are doing the lab by yourself).
 - *Sirisha Polisetty(016012477)*
-  - Created VM on google cloud engine.
+  - Created VM on google cloud compute engine using cloudshell.
+  - Installed required dependencies on launched VM : gcc, make, linux-headers.
+  - Gathered definitions for VMX capabilities for VMEXIT and Teritary Procbased controls.
+  - Defined code to Read MSR to know capabilities for Secondary and Teritary Procbased controls.
+  - complied new module using `make` to load new module in to the kernel and inserted module in kernel.
+  - updated readme file with instruction to launch VM instance and compiling the new module, committed [dmesg](cmpe283-1/dmesg.out) to git.
 - *Jayanth Vishal Reddy Godi (016720080)*
-  - Enabled SSH Authentication on VM launched on google cloud.
-  -

 #### 2. Describe in detail the steps you used to complete the assignment.
 Consider your reader to be someone  skilled in software development but otherwise unfamiliar with the assignment.
 Good answers to this  question will be recipes that someone can follow to reproduce your development steps.
 Note: I may decide to follow these instructions for random assignments, so you should make sure  they are accurate.

 1. Created a VM on gcloud using the insturctions that are required for creating a virtualization machine with virtualization capabilities enabled.